Orders and partitions of integers induced by arithmetic functions: Arithmetic functions and pseudometrics

 Let now $x,y\in\mN$ be distinct and coprime.
 Then, $x$ and $y$ have no common prime divisor.
 The assertion holds if $x=1$ or $y=1$.
 Otherwise, for $x,y>1$, the denominators of the irreducibly reduced fractions ${\displaystyle\frac{\varphi(x)}{x^2}}$ and ${\displaystyle\frac{\varphi(y)}{y^2}}$ have distinct prime divisors.
 Thus, both terms must be different. \end{proof}

 \exhead{Pillai's function \emph{\cite{Pillai_1933, Broughan_2001, Toth_2010}}}

 \exhead{Normalised Pillai's function}

-Our final examples are admissible inverse multiplicative functions that contain zero function values or can be modified or normalised to such.
+Our final examples are admissible multiplicative functions bounded by $[0,1]$ that contain zero function values or can be modified or normalised to such.
 Those functions $h_0\in\msI_0\setminus\msI_1$ do not belong to any triple in the sense of Corollary~\refs{triple}.

-\exhead{M"obius function}
+\exhead{M\"obius function}

-\exhead{Modified M"obius function}
+\exhead{Modified M\"obius function}

-\exhead{Normalised M"obius function}
+\exhead{Normalised M\"obius function}

 \exhead{Principal Dirichlet character of modulus $k\in\mN>1$}

 \exhead{Normalised principal Dirichlet character of modulus $k\in\mN>1$}

 \exhead{Unit function}